grubdragon/erc-website-jekyll/README.md

-# Jekyll code for website of Electronics and Robotics Club IIT Bombay
+# Electronics and Robotics Club IIT Bombay
-The Jekyll code for the ERC@IITB website resides in this repo.
+Here resides the Jekyll code for the ERC@IITB website

 The Electronics and Robotics Club is coming up under [STAB, IITB](https://stab-iitb.org/) very soon.
 Originally, we were two separate clubs, but redundancy drove us into a merger.
+Drop us a line, we'll be pleased to hear from you!
 Cheers!

 ## How to contribute: